Intervention

 • Medical, mental health, and community resources

-Person-centered planning (PCP) focuses heavily on the individual student, with direct input from the people closest to them.
-In PCP, the student, their family, friends, and other close individuals collaborate on identifying the student’s needs, strengths, and goals.
+Person-centered planning focuses heavily on the individual student, with direct input from the people closest to them.
+In PCP, the student collaborates with their support network—which may include family members, friends, mentors, foster caregivers, or other trusted individuals—to identify the student’s needs, strengths, and goals.

 With this information, the student’s PBIS team can create a plan that implements individualized interventions and personalized support to foster long-term, positive behavioral changes.
 PCP emphasizes self-direction and self-management, with the eventual goal of the student learning how to use available community resources to continue their growth.

-Intensive interventions such as Tier 3 for PBIS, from general education to special education settings, is a vital part of any school’s PBIS framework because it supports the most at-risk students.
-Effective PBIS Tier 3 interventions then help students to develop crucial life skills for effective self-management of their behaviors.
-By following best practices and dedicating the necessary time and resources, a school can use PBIS Tier 3 to foster student success and a more positive school environment.
+Intensive interventions, whether delivered in general education or special education settings, are a vital part of any school’s PBIS framework because they support students with intensive needs.
+Effective PBIS Tier 3 interventions help students develop crucial life skills for self-managing their behaviors.
+When implemented effectively, a school can use PBIS Tier 3 to foster student success and a more positive school environment.

 This article was adapted from a blog post initially developed by the education technology company Classcraft, which was acquired by HMH in 2023.
 The views expressed in this article are those of the author and do not necessarily represent those of HMH.